Falangism: Nationalism and racialism

-Spanish Caudillo Francisco Franco, leader of the Falange from 1937 to 1975.

 Some of the Falangists in Spain had supported racialism and racialist policies, viewing races as real and existing with differing strengths, weaknesses and accompanying cultures inextricably obtained with them.
 However, unlike Nazism, Falangism is unconcerned about racial purity and does not denounce other races for being inferior, claiming "that every race has a particular cultural significance" and claiming that the intermixing of the Spanish race and other races has produced a "Hispanic supercaste" that is "ethically improved, morally robust, spiritually vigorous".
 It was less concerned about biological Spanish racial regeneration than it was in advocating the necessity of Spanish Catholic spiritual regeneration.
 Some have nonetheless promoted eugenics designed to eliminate physical and psychological damage caused by pathogenic agents.
 Falangism did and still does support natal policies to stimulate increased fertility rate among ideal physically and morally fit citizens.

 Franco praised Spain's Visigothic heritage, saying that the Germanic tribe of the Visigoths gave Spaniards their "national love for law and order".
 During the early years of the Falangist regime of Franco, the regime admired Nazi Germany and had Spanish archaeologists seek to demonstrate that Spaniards were part of the Aryan race, particularly through their Visigothic heritage.

+José Antonio Primo de Rivera, the leader of the Falange Española from 1933 to 1934 and the Falange Española de las JONS from 1934 to 1936.

 The founder of the Falange Española, José Antonio Primo de Rivera, had little interest in addressing the Jewish question outside areas of political issues.
 The Falange's position was influenced by the fact of the small size of the Jewish community in Spain at the time that did not favour the development of strong antisemitism.
 Primo de Rivera saw the solution to the "Jewish problem" in Spain as simple: the conversion of Jews to Catholicism.
 However, on the issue of perceived political tendencies amongst Jews, he warned about Jewish-Marxist influences over the working classes.
 The Falangist daily newspaper Arriba claimed that "the Judeo-Masonic International is the creator of two great evils that have afflicted humanity: capitalism and Marxism".
 Primo de Rivera approved of attacks by Falangists on the Jewish-owned SEPU department stores in 1935.

 The Spanish Falange and its Hispanic affiliates have promoted the cultural, economic and racial unity of Hispanic peoples around the world in "hispanidad".
 It has sought to unite Hispanic peoples through proposals to create a commonwealth or federation of Spanish-speaking states headed by Spain.